p1y1m/gcp-pubsub-dataflow-bigquery-vertex-cloudrun-platform/GCP_Colab_Sim_README.md

 The whole flow stays inside Colab.
 I simulate the behavior of GCP services, but I keep the GCP names and patterns.
-This helps me practice real GCP design even without a GCP account.
+This helps in the practice of real GCP design even without a GCP account.

 ## Repository Structure